 I personally have never been super aggressive about getting airline elite status.
-I currently have only one elite status, which I got through a status challenge that took me one flight for under $100.
+I have only ever really had one airline elite status, which I got through a status challenge that took me one flight and cost under $100.

 The “secret” to getting a first class upgrade